sreevathsagolla/ENSO-WindPerturb-Thermocline/README.md

 # ENSO-WindPerturb-Thermocline

-## Wind-Forced Modulation of Thermocline Feedback Processes During El Niño Development
+## Wind-forced modulation of thermocline feedback processes during El Niño development

 This repository contains all processing and plotting code used in the associated research article.